This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-You will get magnesium through your IV if you have moderate to life-threatening hypomagnesemia.
+Magnesium will be given through an IV if you have moderate to life-threatening hypomagnesemia.

 This test is also called an EKG or ECG.
 Sticky pads are placed on your skin and attached to a monitor.
-Caregivers will record your heart's electrical activity to monitor for irregular or fast heartbeats.
+Healthcare providers will record your heart's electrical activity to monitor for irregular or fast heartbeats.

 - Blood tests will show the level of magnesium in your blood.